MyMalcom/malcom-lib-android/README.md

 ##Requirements

-- Malcom Android library requires a minimum version 2.2, Froyo (API Level 8).
+- Malcom Android library requires a `minSdkVersion` of 8 or greater (Android 2.2, Froyo).
 - The device needs at least a configured account.
 In the simulator the AVD needs the Google APIs and a configured account.